InvirganceDocumentation/convirgance-docs/docs/README.md

 We're here to help:

-- [GitHub Issues](https://github.com/convirgance/issues) - Report bugs or request features
+- [GitHub Issues](https://github.com/InvirganceOpenSource) - Report bugs or request features
-- [Documentation](https://docs.convirgance.com) - Detailed guides and API reference
 - [Contact](contact.md) - Get in touch with the team

 ## Contributing